BGSU-RNA/JAR3D/docs/howto.md

 6. **score** is the alignment score, the maximum log probability score returned by the CYK algorithm when the sequence is aligned to the SCFG/MRF model

+7. **deficit** is the difference between the highest alignment score over all 3D instances of the motif and the score of the current sequence

-7. **interiorEditDistance**  is the minimum edit distance between the non-flanking bases of the input sequence and each of the sequences in the current motif group, known from 3D
+8. **interiorEditDistance**  is the minimum edit distance between the non-flanking bases of the input sequence and each of the sequences in the current motif group, known from 3D

-8. **fullEditDistance** is similar, but includes the flanking cWW basepairs in the calculation of edit distance
+9. **fullEditDistance** is similar, but includes the flanking cWW basepairs in the calculation of edit distance

-9. **rotation** is 0 for hairpin loops, 0 or 1 for internal loops, depending whether the sequences in the fasta file, as a whole, match the model better in the original strand order or with the strands reversed.
+10. **rotation** is 0 for hairpin loops, 0 or 1 for internal loops, depending whether the sequences in the fasta file, as a whole, match the model better in the original strand order or with the strands reversed.

 ## Aligning sequences to a specific JAR3D motif group